-Once you have fully restarted your computer, attempt to login and access the Mail app again.
+Once you have fully restarted your computer, attempt to log in and access the Mail app again.
 If you are still experiencing issues, continue to the next fixes.

 Fix #2: Launch Mail App From Applications Folder

-If you are experiencing Mail app issues when trying to access the app from the Dock, you can try to access from the Applications folder instead.
+If you are experiencing Mail app issues when trying to access the app from the Dock, you can try to access it from the Applications folder instead.

 You can do this by opening your Finder, selecting Applications on the left-hand side of the window, and then selecting Mail from the list of available apps.

 If the Mail app seems to work after opening from the Applications folder, follow these steps to solidify the fix:

 - Drag the Mail app icon out of the Dock and onto your Desktop.
 This will make a copy of the Mail icon appear on your Desktop.